Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 to `<source instance live site URI>/ToolApi/Test` with `{ "secret":"__your secret string__" }` in the body.
 If your setup is correct, the response should be: `{ "pong": true }`

-When you now [migrate data](#migrate-data), the tool performs API discovery of Page Builder component code on the source instance and advanced migration of Page Builder data.
+When you now [migrate data](#migrate-data), the tool performs API discovery of page builder component code on the source instance and advanced migration of page builder data.

 ## Convert page types to reusable field schemas